In these courses, we introduce 6 to 9 year olds to sailing and help them feel at ease on the water and be comfortable in boats.

 The Intermediate Opti class is for young sailors who have shown rapid progress and great improvement in the Beginner Opti class, often having participated in the Beginner program for several sessions.
 A minimum of two weeks in the Beginner Opti class is required to move into the Intermediate class.
 Emphasis is placed on proper boat handling skills, including sail trim, body positioningand weight placement, tiller use, tacking and gybing, and self-rescue.
 The Intermediate course is specifically focused on developing the boathandling skills necessary for sailors to begin thinking about the racing program.
 Successful completion of the Intermediate Program is required prior to moving into the Race Classes or the Evening Race Team Practices.

-The Beginner CFJ/420 class provides an entry level class for older and/or more physically mature students interested in learning the basics of sailing, generally those who are 12 or older and/or weigh at least 110 lbs.
-Using the doublehanded Club 420 or Club FJ dinghies, students learn rigging and basic boathandling, seamanship, and rules.
-The course is designed as a way for newer sailors to learn at a comfortable pace with expert instruction in a team-oriented environment.
+The Beginner Laser/420 class provides an entry level class for older and/or more physically mature students interested in learning the basics of sailing, generally those that are 12 and older and/or weigh more than 110 pounds.
+Using the doublehanded 420 or singlehanded Laser, students learn rigging and basic boathandling, seamanship and rules of the road.
+This course is designed as a way for newer sailors to learn at a comfortable pace with expert instruction in a team-oriented environment.
 In the Intermediate sessions, students will be introduced to some more advanced skills like using the trapeze and spinnaker.
-The skills covered in the program provide the foundation for students to be able to move into the 420 Racing Program.
+The skills covered in this program provide the foundation for students to be able to move into the 420 or Laser Racing Program.
 Successful completion of the Intermediate Program is required prior to moving into the Race Classes or Evening Race Team Practices.

 Youth Racing Programs

 Our Youth Racing Program is split into two groups: Learn to Race (LTR) and Advanced Race Team (ART).
 The Learn to Race is run by the Sailing School with classes taking place during the day.
-The Advanced Race Team is run in the evenings by the Youth Racing Program and headed up by Ray Trask (email@example.com).
+The Advanced Race Team is run in the evenings by the Youth Racing Program and headed up by John Hoctor.
 All kids start out in the Learn to Race program before graduating on to the Advanced Race Team program.

 The Green Team is a beginner and intermediate level Optimist Racing Program, designed to build on the basic sailing and rudimentary racing skills learned in our Opti program for those ready to hit the race course!
 Younger sailors who have shown advancement in boat handling, seamanship, and general knowledge are eligible to participate in the Green Team, using personally or club owned Optimist dinghies.
 The focus of the Green Team curriculum is to improve sailors’ boat handling skills and rules knowledge and to teach them more about small boat racing, including tactics, courses, with a particular emphasis on sportsmanship and the ability to care for their own equipment.
 The Green Team sailors may travel to local and Midwest regattas including the Midwest Junior Olympics.
 The Green Fleet builds a strong foundation for important sailing skills as well as personal connections and relationships that will prove important as the sailors become more exposed to the world of racing.